Infantile Spasms Awareness Week 2023

 Infantile spasms is a rare and particularly severe epilepsy syndrome that typically begins within the first year of life.
 Infantile spasms is characterized by subtle seizures which can have large neurological effects, potentially leading to developmental delays and cognitive and physical deterioration.

-Sadly, many primary care doctors and parents alike are not familiar with the signs and symptoms of infantile spasms.
+Sadly, many primary care doctors and parents are not familiar with the signs and symptoms of infantile spasms.
 So, many children with infantile spasms do not receive treatment during the critical window within the weeks and months after the emergence of symptoms.

 That’s why it’s critical for everyone to know the signs to STOP Infantile Spasms.